yenhuanli/yenhuanli.github.io/source/_posts/2016-12-12-interesting-talks-in-nips-2016.markdown

 ---

 NIPS 2016 was quite successful, in the sense that most of the papers interesting to me were chosen as oral presentations:)
-The list below is of course biased towards my personal research interests.
+The list below is of course non-exhaustive and biased.
 The order is alphabetical, according to the last names of the presenters/first authors.

 * "Kernel-based Methods for Bandit Convex Optimization" by S. Bubeck